Last Updated April 30th, 2022 at 12:59 pm by Lisa

 - Place mashed potatoes in a heat-safe bowl over a pot of water to reheat and keep warm on the stove.

 - Reheat the potatoes in a method you choose and keep hot on an electric warming tray or a heating pad covered with a pretty towel.
+This works great for holidays and parties, or family dinner.

 I love that you gave so many great ideas for reheating and using mashed potatoes!
 Such a great article and informative!